Sailing in Medium Winds

-Impalas are very difficult to beat in IRC handicap in 10-22 knots of wind.
+Impalas are very difficult to beat on IRC handicap in 10-20 knots of wind.
 They hold their own downwind and are very fast upwind and especially good at pointing.

 Your Genoa needs to be flat and the rig set up correctly to point high.
 The Genoa should be sheeted in hard against the shrouds again with little halyard.
 Unless overpowered the backstay should be off, outhaul tight, traveller around the middle of the track, the mainsheet pulled in until the top tell-tale starts to stall (flip to leeward) and the slack taken out of the vang.

-Use your No 1 Genoa unless completely overpressed the sail will not last long but it will be fast By now your Impala will fly upwind.
+Use your No 1 Genoa unless completely over pressed but easy for a sail maker to say as the sail will not last very long used in this manner but it will be fast By now your Impala will fly upwind.

 Downwind you can sail almost straight downwind with the pole squared well back and set the pole higher than you expect, this will open the leeches, maximising the projected area.